nginxinc/nginx-wiki/source/start/topics/recipes/zend.rst

     Optionally, you can add the path to the library/ subdirectory of the archive to your php.ini's include_path setting.
     That's it!
 Zend Framework is now installed and ready to use.

-If that is your preference, you can stop reading now and read-up on how to configure ``nginx`` to work directly with :doc:`PHP FastCGI <../examples/phpfcgi>`
+If that is your preference, you can stop reading now and read-up on how to configure NGINX to work directly with :doc:`PHP FastCGI <../examples/phpfcgi>`

 Alternatively, Zend Framework also comes packaged with both, the free and paid-for edition of `Zend Server <http://www.zend.com/en/products/server/editions>`_:

     Zend Server includes a production-ready, tested stack that incorporates PHP, Zend Framework, required extensions and drivers - all installed through RPM/DEB on Linux or MSI on Windows.
 Zend Server also support IBM i.

-In the rest of this guide I am covering the integration of ``nginx`` with Zend Server Free Edition for PHP Version 5.3.
+In the rest of this guide I am covering the integration of NGINX with Zend Server Free Edition for PHP Version 5.3.
 My installation is on Ubuntu 10.10 Maverick Meerkat, but it should work on yours just as well.
 Detailed installation instructions for all supported platforms are at http://files.zend.com/help/Zend-Server-6/zend-server.htm#installation_guide.htm

 A few of my observations for your consideration
 -----------------------------------------------

-* beginning with Zend Server 6.1, nginx is nativly suported by Zend Server
+* beginning with Zend Server 6.1, NGINX is nativly suported by Zend Server
-* in a non-nginx setup, the Zend Server includes both, Apache 2.2 for serving your actual PHP application, and lighthttp for the Zend Server Administration GUI
+* in a non-NGINX setup, the Zend Server includes both, Apache 2.2 for serving your actual PHP application, and lighthttp for the Zend Server Administration GUI
 * the number of additional packages and files from Zend are rather heavy-weight; you not only get PHP 5.3 (5.4 is also supported) but also the Zend Framework, Apache 2.2 and the Zend Server Administration GUI
 * also, once you install Zend Server, your "native" PHP installation packages from your distro will be removed, since those are obsolete now
 * on the upside, Zend provides repositories for Redhat/CentOS as well as Debian/Ubuntu, hence whenever you update your system, the Zend Server packages including your Zend Framework will be updated  with your regular update process, e.g. ``aptitude full-upgrade`` or ``yum update``.
 That is really nice, especially if you are using something like ``apticron``.
 No more out-dated PHP or Zend Framework libraries.
 Nice!